 What to Look For and How to Decide Which Type is For You

 Solar pool covers are for those looking for something more eco-friendly and economical while also helping to extend your pool season by retaining the heat in your pool water.
-And if you’re looking for the most basic coverage and live in a mostly dry region, a standard tarp would be a good budget-friendly option.
+And if you’re looking for the most basic coverage and live in a primarily dry region, a standard tarp would be a good budget-friendly option.

-Whatever type of pool cover you decide on, you are improving the lifespan of your pool and its equipment by protecting it from debris and other elements.
+Whatever type of swimming pool cover you decide on, you are improving the lifespan of your pool and its equipment by protecting it from debris and other elements.
 A pool cover is a very necessary investment, and I hope you have now figured out which one to go for.

 - How to Build a DIY Pool Cover